 Sure, sure.
 But he’s a great player and a great guy – easy rolling guy; he gets the drill, you know.
 I’m happy he was able to do the last couple of weeks of Hail! dates.
 And, of course, he and I are kind of in the same family tree now, you know what I mean?
 So there was, I think, a connection even with the fans and, you know, us bass players, we have a brotherhood unlike any other musicians, you know.

 I also interviewed James when he was in Megadeth – maybe two or three years ago – and we talked a lot about this brotherhood thing.

 Great, he’s a good guy.

-How about the future of Hail! and David Ellefsson?
+How about the future of Hail! and David Ellefson?
 Is playing with Hail! something that you can’t definitely do anymore in the future?

 No. I mean, here’s how I left it: I was like, look, pretty much the rest of this year I’m busy – we’ve got a lot of touring coming up that we’re going to be doing.
-So I said, look, if more opportunities come for the band, James – or whoever’s available – by all means, please go [and] keep working.
-Because that’s a fun band, it’s not original material, we’re not out promoting a record, there isn’t, like, a window where we have to go promote this now or else the record dies kind of thing.
-So it’s a fun gig and everybody has a great time, so my attitude is, man, whoever, whenever should go be Hail, you know.
-I mean, I feel kind of an ownership to it, but…
+So I said, look if more opportunities come for the band, James – or whoever’s available – by all means, please go [and] keep working.
+Because that’s a fun band, it’s not original material; we’re not out promoting a record, there isn’t, like, a window where we have to go promote this now or else the record dies kind of thing.
+So it’s a fun gig, and everybody has a great time, so my attitude is, man, whoever, whenever should be Hail!, you know.
+I mean, I feel kind of ownership to it, but…

-But do you still think you will be able do some Hail! dates in the future?
+But do you still think you will be able to do some Hail! dates in the future?

 I remember seeing him doing his solo tour last year.
 It was you, Simon Wright and Chris Caffery playing with him there.
-That was an amazing show.
+That was a fantastic show.
 It covered almost all kind of things of metal music, you know?